twigjs/twig.js/README.md

 # Contributing

 If you have a change you want to make to twig.js, feel free to fork this repository and submit a pull request on Github.
-The source files are located in src/*.js. twig.js is built by running `make`
+The source files are located in src/*.js.

+twig.js is built by running `npm run build`

 For more details on getting setup, see the [contributing page](https://github.com/twigjs/twig.js/wiki/Contributing) on the wiki.

 ## Tests

-The twig.js tests are written in [Mocha][mocha] and can be invoked with `make test`.
+The twig.js tests are written in [Mocha][mocha] and can be invoked with `npm test`.

 ## License